 Normally when I make fajitas or tacos, I use my favorite spice blend from Penzeys.
 I Love them, as does the rest of the family, so there's a reason they've been my staple for years and years.
 The only problem is, generally our fajitas or tacos taste exactly the same each and every time.
 A.k.a.
 RUT.

 I've been really inspired but Salad for Dinner by Jeanne Kelley and I would like to start creating more deconstructed dinners where the meat is served over a salad instead of wrapped up in a tortilla.

 However, I knew that would be too much change all at one time for my family.
 I decided to experiment with just a new marinade first and see how it went over in a familiar presentation before using it again to make a salad & dressing.

-The whole family was crazy for this new version of fajitas.
-The chicken was just mildly spicy with a touch of sweet.
-Extremely kid friendly and even Little Pea gobbled it up.
-I’m really excited to try it again and reserve some of the marinade for using as a salad dressing.
+The whole family was crazy about this new version of fajitas.
+The chicken was just mildly spicy with a touch of sweetness.
+Extremely kid-friendly and even Little Pea gobbled it up.
+I'm really excited to try it again and reserve some of the marinade for use as a salad dressing.
 It would go really well with a wide variety of summer veggies including zucchini, corn, and yes, definitely sweet potatoes!